Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Distance Estimation: Breaking the barrier

-The first inequality is easy: since every edge has Euclidean length at most $r$, we have $\|u - v\| \le d_G(u,v) r$ by the Triangle Inequality.
+\begin{proof} The first inequality is easy: since every edge has Euclidean length at most $r$, we have $\|u - v\| \le d_G(u,v) r$ by the Triangle Inequality.
 Since $d_G(u,v)$ is an integer, rounding it up does not change its value, so

 We now turn our attention to the second inequality of \eqref{eq:lenses}, the upper bound on $d_G(u,v)$.
-In an attempt to find a short path from $u$ to $v$, we consider the following greedy algorithm.
-(This has nothing to do with our reconstruction algorithm, and is purely for analysis.)
+In an attempt to find a short path from $u$ to $v$, we consider the following greedy algorithm, (see Fig~\ref{fig:Longd}).
 Let $x_0 = u$.
 For $i \ge 1$, we define $x_{i+1}$ to be the neighbor of $x_i$ that has minimal Euclidean distance to $v$ (note that $x_{i+1}$ is unique with probability $1$).
 The algorithm terminates if no neighbor of $x_i$ is closer to $v$ than $x_i$ is.
 Hopefully this is because $x_i = v$, in which case we say there exists a greedy path from $u$ to $v$.
 However, it may instead happen that the greedy algorithm gets stuck in a local minimum, and never reaches $v$.

 We will prove that, with probability $1 - O(n^{-3})$, a greedy path exists from $u$ to $v$, and its length is at most the desired upper bound.
 Taking a union bound over all pairs $u,v$ completes the proof.
+Notice this greedy algorithm has nothing to do with our reconstruction algorithm: it is purely for our analysis, i.e., to prove that short paths probably exist.

 We will discuss our solution in terms of a sequence of independent fair coin flips.
 These coin flips are the outcomes of a sequence of experiments of the form ``Is $\|x_{i+1} - v \| \le a$?'', where $x_1, \dots, x_{\ell}$ is our greedy walk from $u$ to $v$.
 The values $a$ are chosen adaptively to make each of these coin flips fair, conditioned on previously revealed steps of the greedy walk, and on previous coin flips.